Road–rail vehicle: Manufacturers

 Evans Auto-Railer was a pioneer in the US in the 1930s and 1940s.
 Evans seems to have produced all road–rail vehicle adaptations for the US military during WWII, but was rapidly overtaken by Fairmont immediately post-war.

 Aries Hyrail branded vehicles have been manufactured in Australia for several decades.
 Aries Hyrail vehicles continue to be manufactured by Aries Rail.

+UK-based Permaquip manufactures highway-based road rail vehicles, trailers, and attachments.

 Continental Railworks is a road–rail conversion unit manufacturer based in Montreal, Canada, producing hi-rail units since 1997.
 Their products are known for the automatic locking / unlocking feature and for the rubber spring induced downforce applied to the rails.

-A vehicle on caterpillar tracks rather than road wheels, which allows mode change anywhere without the need to use a level crossing, has been proposed and modelled by Chinese engineers.
+A vehicle on caterpillar tracks, rather than road wheels, which allows mode change anywhere without the need to use a level crossing, has been proposed and modelled by Chinese engineers.

-Vollert Anlagenbau GmbH has developed a unmanned road-rail remote controlled vehicle VLEX for shunting up to 300 t.
+Vollert Anlagenbau GmbH has developed a unmanned road-rail remote controlled vehicle VLEX for shunting up to 300t.

+Sweden-based Goldschmidt Sweden is one of the leading manufacturers of road-rail vehicles.
+Their range encompasses catenary maintenance vehicles, tunnel and bridge inspection vehicles, measurement vehicles, grinding and welding vehicles, and other customized road-rail solutions.

 Road-transferable locomotive

-The RTL is a truck with railway wheels that can be lowered when operating on the railway tracks.
+The road-transferable locomotive is a truck with railway wheels that can be lowered when operating on the railway tracks.
 It was pioneered in the early 1990s by Australian National and later refined in Victoria.
 The idea was to have a locomotive that could transfer from one branch line carrying mainly wheat to another parallel branch line, where the rail connection is very roundabout.
 The RTL suffered a number of disadvantages.
 Loads were severely limited when the track was steeply graded.
 The rubber traction wheels slipped on the steel rails when wet.
 The life of the rubber tires was rather short.

 The Canadian company Brandt has also converted large truck tractor units for use as locomotives that can move by road to where they are needed.
 Still mostly used for permanent way maintenance, they can also be employed as thunderbird (rescue) locomotives or even used in normal service, where they are suitable for smaller operators.

-In East Germany some Fortschritt ZT 300 tractors were used in road–rail service.
+In East Germany, some Fortschritt ZT 300 tractors were used in road–rail service.